semji/reputationvip.github.io/_posts/2015-08-14-symfony2-load-fixtures-thanks-to-behat.md

 ## Behat3 settings

 Behat test use test databases, but fixtures have to use dev database.
-Create *behat_fixtures.yml* file in the root of your projet as below :
+Create *behat_fixtures.yml* file in the root of your project as below :

 {% highlight gherkin %}
 default: